JuanCouste/overpass-ql-ts/README.md

 5. Around
 6.  etc

-## Examples
+## Documentation & Examples

+Checkout the [Wiki](https://github.com/JuanCouste/overpass-ql-ts/wiki) for a more complete understanding of the package.

+Examples are not included on npm, you may execute them in a fork/clone.
-To run the examples you may need to include some options due to the package being a module.
+You may need to include some cli options due to the package being a module.

 ```shell
 node --experimental-specifier-resolution=node --loader ts-node/esm ./examples/simple.ts